facelessuser/coloraide/docs/src/markdown/color.md

 Color("rgb(0 0 255 / 1)")
 ```

-In general, each color space can be recognized using valid CSS syntax as specified in the CSS Level 4 spec, but
-ColorAide also allows the use of colors not specified by the CSS spec.
-To bridge the gap with syntax, ColorAide allows
+!!! warning "Warning: CSS Level 4"
+    Though CSS Level 4 is supported, the CSS spec is not finalized and there could be some churn in relation to the
+    syntax as browsers begin to implement the spec, there may be changes.

+ColorAide, not only supports colors in the CSS spec, but also some other additional color spaces as well.
+To bridge the
-all colors, whether in the CSS spec or not, to be recognized using the CSS color function
+gap with syntax, ColorAide allows all colors, whether in the CSS spec or not, to be recognized using the CSS color
-(`#!css-color color(space coord ... / alpha)`).
-Even if the color is in the CSS spec and is not currently specified to
+function (`#!css-color color(space coord ... / alpha)`).
+Even if the color is in the CSS spec and is not currently
-use the `#!css-color color()` function, we still allow it.
+specified to use the `#!css-color color()` function, we still allow it.

 Essentially, we've adopted the `#!css-color color()` function as the universal way in which to serialize colors.
 If the
 CSS spec does not formally recognize a color in this form, the color identifier will use the two dashes as a prefix